zubkov-andrei/pg_profile/doc/pg_profile.md

 Now you can view report file using any web browser.

 ## Sections of a report
 Report tables and their columns are described in this section.
 The most objects mentioned in the report can be selected to highlight all related entries in a report.
+Also there is a sub-string based filter that can be used to limit report content to some particular objects based on a sub-string.

 ### Server statistics

 #### Database statistics